m4saka/kshootmania-v2/src/docs/ksh_format_spec.md

             - If the previous character of the same lane is `2`, `2` denotes continuation of the previous note.
         - `<fx-lanes x 2>`
             - The number of character must be 2 (no separator required).
-            - Each character stands for a FX lane, and can have any value of:
+            - Each character stands for an FX lane, and can have any value of:
                 - "`0`": Empty
                 - "`2`": Chip FX note
                 - "`1`" (or any other character): Long FX note